 Get back 20 or so yards from a suitable broadhead target and start shooting field tips and broadheads.
 Our goal here is to get your broadheads and field tips grouping in the same spot.
 If they don't, you will try to make adjustments in you "aiming" depending on which arrows you are shooting and that won't happen with a case of buck fever!
 Take a look at the diagram below:

-If most of your broadheads and field tips are grouping together, but one broadhead strays once in awhile, check to see if it is the same one that strays.
-Look for mis-aligned broadhead, nock, or bent shaft.
+If most of your broadheads and field tips are grouping together, but one broadhead strays once in a while, check to see if it is the same one that strays.
+Look for a misaligned broadhead, nock, or bent shaft.
 If it's a different arrow each time that strays, slightly increase your brace height with 2 or 3 twists in your string, make small adjustments here, it usually doesn't take much.
 If that doesn't work, decrease the brace height slightly.
-A brace height adjustment usually gets rid of occasional flyers and small spine problems caused from tuning, but won't do much for the "human" caused flyers however.
+A brace height adjustment usually gets rid of occasional flyers and small spine problems caused by tuning, but won't do much for the "human" caused flyers, however.

 If all your broadheads are grouping together but somewhere other than with your field tips, slight nock point changes and spine changes will bring them in.
 Make all adjustments one at a time and small, and evaluate the results before making more changes.
 If you make a change in something and things get worse, put it back and go the other way!
 If most of your broadheads are shooting stiff and a brace height change doesn't work, adding a touch of lead in front of a short wood taper or broadhead adapter should fix it, or arrows a 1/2" or so longer will soften them a little.
 For weak indications, going from a long broadhead adapter to a short will knock off a few grains, and shortening the shaft if it's a little too long will stiffen it up a little too.